PinewoodPip/epip/docs/patchnotes.md

 ## v1071 - 28/07/2024
 !!! info ""
     [Download here](https://drive.google.com/file/d/1ET1BPwS52uf46PKLrnxjIEhI1mHxDr-X/view?usp=sharing).
 Place the `.pak` within `\Documents\Larian Studios\Divinity Original Sin 2 Definitive Edition\Mods` as with any other mod. **Make sure you've read the additional installation instructions above.**

+    Load after Epic Encounters Core & Origins if you have it; load order does not matter otherwise.

 This update lays out the foundations for controller support, making various Epip UIs and features usable with a controller for the first time.
 In addition to that, a new ["Quick Loot"](#quick-loot) feature has been added, as well as a comprehensive Polish translation by Nektun.